 Diversity & Inclusion Initiatives

-Work towards strong representation in all aspects of the Society (e.g. governance, awards, workshops, supported symposia, keynote speakers, etc.) that is not only gender balanced, but includes underrepresented groups.
+Work towards strong representation in all aspects of the Society (e.g. governance, awards, workshops, supported symposia, keynote speakers, etc.) that are not only gender balanced, but includes underrepresented groups.

-Hold a diversity networking meeting during each Annual Meeting.
+Hold a diversity and inclusion networking reception during each Annual Meeting.

 Create and award 5 new student diversity travel awards valued at $1,000 each, to be provided for students from underrepresented groups.
 These awards are named the J. Frank Yates Student Travel Award - Supporting diversity & inclusion in cognitive science.